UbiquitousLearning/mllm/README.md

 ## Latest News

 - [2025 Nov 23] 🔥🔥🔥 MLLM v2 released!
 - [2025 Aug 28] Support for MLLM V1 is ending soon.
-Before its retirement, V1 will integrate the following features: GPT-OSS and NPU QWEN2-VL.
+Before its retirement, V1 will integrate the following features: GPT-OSS.
 MLLM will then transition to V2, which can be viewed on the V2 branch.
 V2 will include brand-new capabilities:
   - A more Pythonic model authoring approach with eager execution
   - Compilation support for easier NPU integration
   - Support for parallel execution of multiple models
   - A more refined engineering implementation
-- [2025 Jul 30] Add Rotation Quantization method for QNN backend models and support Qwen-2-VL 2B
+- [2025 Jul 30] Add Rotation Quantization method for QNN backend models and support Qwen-2-VL 2B（ViT profiling will integrate in v2）

 ## Key Features